Oct. 6, 2016

 “What’s really important today that I’ve learned is that it is critically important to have data to be able to monitor where your progress is,” he said.

-In conjunction with the Zone’s release, IHT and adidas conducted a Spirit Video Challenge last spring.
+In conjunction with the Zone’s release, IHT conducted a Spirit Video Challenge last spring.
 Students and teachers submitted videos demonstrating how they raised the bar in their physical education classes.
 The grand prize included a classroom set of the new monitors in addition to three years of the IHT Spirit System software.
 The 60 videos entered in the contest generated 29,000 votes.
 And can we mention that the videos gained 63,000 plays as well?
 Bay View’s winning video had more than 4,000 views.